Katie Holmes Watching Suri Grow Up Is Heartbreaking,’The Arrangement’ Connection

 “To experience something publicly and privately is a lot for a person to go through.
 In today’s world a lot of celebrities probably shield their children from the tabloids; in my household we know what they print isn’t true, so we don’t pay attention.”

 Katie was additionally commenting about her own plight in the spotlight and that experienced by her character, Jackie Kennedy, have been similar.
 Interestingly enough, it has not only been the hit miniseries that the press has found similarities in regarding Holmes.
-Additionally, The Arrangement which has recently aired, has been an ongoing controversy, seeing as the story line of the new show is quite similar to the romance which Holmes experienced with Cruise.
+Additionally, The Arrangement which has recently aired, has been an ongoing controversy, seeing as the storyline of the new show is quite similar to the romance which Holmes experienced with Cruise.

 Katie Holmes opens up about balancing motherhood and her career https://t.co/6sjHISdvTc